heistp/l4s-tests/README.md

 ##### Bursty Link Underutilization Test (Czech, 7ms RTT)

-This was download test to a location in Czech from a metro area server.
+This was download test from a server within the same ISP, connected with 1Gbit Ethernet.
 The access link uses a PowerBeam 5AC-400 with Ubiquiti's [airMAX AC](https://www.ui.com/airmax/airmax-ac/) technology.
-The metro area server is connected with 1Gbit Ethernet.
 The Qdisc was applied on a middlebox in the same Ethernet LAN as the receiving server, behind the wireless access link.
 Here, we also explore the effects of raising the `step_thresh` parameter from the default of 1ms, to 5ms.

 **20 Mbps Bottleneck**